Spay & Neuter Surgery in St. George, UT

 What’s included

-• A complimentary post-operative recheck to confirm proper healing (may vary by case)
+- A post-operative recheck to confirm proper healing

 Timing and what to expect

 The best age to spay or neuter depends on your pet’s species, breed, and size — there’s no single right answer, especially for large-breed dogs.
 We’ll discuss the ideal timing during your visit and personalize our recommendation.
-Spays and neuters are scheduled as same-day procedures: your pet arrives in the morning having fasted as directed, and most go home the same afternoon to rest.
+As a general guide, cats and small-breed dogs are often ready around five to six months of age, while large and giant breeds may benefit from waiting until closer to skeletal maturity, since sex hormones play a role in bone and joint development.

 Caring for your pet at home